• Skip to primary navigation

 They knew nothing other than spending their days with mom.
 That reason alone made the decision a tough one to make but I did and here’s why I separated my twins for preschool.

-It's not an easy decision but here's why I separated my twins for preschool
+why i separated my twins for preschool

 While I made the decision to separate my twins for preschool I never actually got the choice.
 Only one of my twins was originally accepted into preschool at our “home school” three blocks away.